jojozhuang/jojozhuang.github.io/_posts/2016-03-16-building-course-player-with-nodejs-and-socketio.md

 key: blog
 title: "Building Course Player with Node.js and Socket.IO"
 date: 2016-03-16
-tags: [Node.js, Socket.IO, jQuery]
+tags: [Node.js, Socket.IO, HTML5 Canvas, jQuery]
 ---

-> Build a realtime web application to play course recordings with [Node.js](https://nodejs.org/), [Socket.IO](https://socket.io/) and [jQuery](https://jquery.com/).
+> Build a realtime web application to play course recordings with [Socket.IO](https://socket.io/), HTML5 Canvas and [jQuery](https://jquery.com/) based on [Node.js](https://nodejs.org/).

-## 1. Realtime Online Course Player
+## 1. Course Player
 A course player consists of three components: video, screenshot and whiteboard.

-* Video is captured by a camera during the lecturing time, and saved as mp4.
+* Video is captured by a camera during the lecturing time.
+It is in mp4 format.
-* Screenshot is captured from computer monitor through which teachers share their handouts/materials to the students.
-Screenshot are images which are compressed and saved to a single file.
+* Screenshot is captured from computer monitor shared by teachers.
+It contains handouts and materials for the course.
+Screenshot are actually images.
-* Whiteboard is captured from special pens and boards.
-Any operation on the board, such as writing, drawing or brushing is recorded and stored to a single file.
+* Whiteboard is captured from special pens and brushes.
+Any operation on the board, such as writing, drawing or brushing is recorded.

-Check the posting [Course Player]({% link _posts/2016-03-12-course-player.md %}) to learn the details of course player.
+Check the posting [Course Player]({% link _posts/2016-03-12-course-player.md %}) to learn the details.

 ## 2. Course Player Project
 ### 2.1 Creating New Project